MathCognitionUCSF/MathCognitionUCSF.github.io/math_battery/index.md

 ---
 ## UCSF Dyscalculia Subtyping Battery

-### How to identify specific math learning differences in children?
+### How can we identify specific math learning differences in children?

 There is currently no consensus about the different subtypes of math learning differences in children.
-Therefore, it is currently very challening for clinicians to diagnose [developmental dyscalculia](/dyscalculia).
+Therefore, currently it is very challening for clinicians to diagnose [developmental dyscalculia](/dyscalculia).

 Based on extensive neuroscientific literature (see publications below) that has identified partially dissociable brain networks for different math domains, we created the **The UCSF Dyscalculia Subtyping Battery (DSB)**.

 We have already piloted the UCSF-DSB in over **250** students from grades 2 to 8.
 Our results demonstrate that the UCSF-DSB can reliably identify four subtypes of math learning differences: